 - Now gradually add the yeast mixture to the flour and mix well.

-- Add 2 tbsp olive oil and mix well with a spoon/fork until you get a rough dough.
+- Add 2 tablespoons olive oil and mix well with a spoon/fork until you get a rough dough.

 - Transfer it onto a work surface and knead until it comes together or forms into a smooth and elastic dough ball.

 - This kneading process would take around 8-10 mins.
-You can add more dry flour if you thin it's too sticky.
+You can add more dry flour if you think it's too sticky.

 - Divide the dough into four equal-sized balls and knead each piece for about 2 minutes.